levflevine/MechaCar_Statistical_Analysis/README.md

 - variance
 - standard deviation

-There will be two rows in the table: MechaCar and the competition.
+There will be two rows in the summary statistics table: MechaCar and the competition.
 The table will look like this.

 | Company | Mean | Median | Variance | SD |
 |-----|----|----------|----------|---|
 | MechaCar |  |  |  |  |
 | Competitors |  |  |  |  |

-Then, we will perform **Two-Sample T-Tests** to determine if aggregated competitor data are statistically different from the MechaCar mean for each Metrics.
+We will perform **Two-Sample T-Tests** on the data sample to determine if aggregated competitor data are statistically different from the MechaCar mean for each Metrics.
 The two-sample t-tests can be used to compare observations in one dataset (MechaCar) with observations in another (Competition).

 For each Metrics, we will calculate **p-value** and use the **0.05 level of significance** to test our Null Hypotheses.